kvendrik/dotfiles/README.md

 ./config-backups/config-backups restore
 ```

-If you're just curious about how this works and how to potentially use it either check out the help message in the [file](https://github.com/kvendrik/dotfiles/tree/master/config-backups/config-backups) or by running the utility without any arguments:
+If you're just curious about how this works and how to use it, either check out the help message in the [file](https://github.com/kvendrik/dotfiles/tree/master/config-backups/config-backups) or by running the utility without any arguments:

 ```
 ./config-backups/config-backups